TikhonJelvis/RL-book/book/chapter4/chapter4.md

 1. The notion of the Value Function $\bv$ being consistent with/close to the Value Function $\bvpi$ of the policy $\pi$.
 2. The notion of the Policy $\pi$ being consistent with/close to the Greedy Policy $G(\bv$) of the Value Function $\bv$.

 Policy Evaluation aims for the first notion of consistency, but in the process, makes it worse in terms of the second notion of consistency.
 Policy Improvement aims for the second notion of consistency, but in the process, makes it worse in terms of the first notion of consistency.
 This also helps us understand the rationale for alternating between Policy Evaluation and Policy Improvement so that neither of the above two notions of consistency slip up too much (thanks to the alternating propping up of the two notions of consistency).
-Also, note that as Policy Iteration progresses, the upper line and lower line get closer and closer and the "pushing in different directions" looks more and more collaborative rather than competing (the gaps in consistency becomes lesser and lesser).
+Also, note that as Policy Iteration progresses, the upper line and lower line get closer and closer and the "pushing in different directions" looks more and more collaborative rather than competing (the gaps in consistency become lesser and lesser).
 In the end, the two lines intersect, when there is no more pushing to do for either of Policy Evaluation or Policy Improvement since at convergence, $\pi^*$ and $\bvs$ have become completely consistent.

 ![Progression Lines of Value Function and Policy in Policy Iteration \label{fig:vf_policy_intersecting_lines}](./chapter4/vf_policy_intersecting_lines.png "Progression Lines of Value Function and Policy in Policy Iteration")

 Now we are ready to talk about a very important idea known as *Generalized Policy Iteration* that is emphasized throughout [Sutton and Barto's RL book](http://incompleteideas.net/book/the-book-2nd.html) [@Sutton1998] as the perspective that unifies all variants of DP as well as RL algorithms.
 Generalized Policy Iteration is the idea that we can evaluate the Value Function for a policy with *any* Policy Evaluation method, and we can improve a policy with *any* Policy Improvement method (not necessarily the methods used in the classical Policy Iteration DP algorithm).
 In particular, we'd like to emphasize the idea that neither of Policy Evaluation and Policy Improvement need to go fully towards the notion of consistency they are respectively striving for.
 As a simple example, think of modifying Policy Evaluation (say for a policy $\pi$) to not go all the way to $\bm{V}^{\pi}$, but instead just perform say 3 Bellman Policy Evaluations.
-This means it would partially bridge the gap on the first notion of consistency (getting closer to $\bm{V}^{\pi}$ but not go all the way to $\bm{V}^{\pi}$), but it would also mean not slipping too much on the second notion of consistency.
+This means it would partially bridge the gap on the first notion of consistency (getting closer to $\bm{V}^{\pi}$ but not go all the way to $\bm{V}^{\pi}$), but it would also mean not slipping up too much on the second notion of consistency.
 As another example, think of updating just 5 of the states (say in a large state space) with the Greedy Policy Improvement function (rather than the normal Greedy Policy Improvement function that operates on all the states).
-This means it would partially bridge the gap on the second notion of consistency (getting closer to $G(\bm{V}^{\pi})$ but not go all the way to $G(\bm{V}^{\pi})$), but it would also mean not slipping too much on the first notion of consistency.
+This means it would partially bridge the gap on the second notion of consistency (getting closer to $G(\bm{V}^{\pi})$ but not go all the way to $G(\bm{V}^{\pi})$), but it would also mean not slipping up too much on the first notion of consistency.
 A concrete example of Generalized Policy Iteration is in fact Value Iteration.
-In Value Iteration, we apply the Bellman Policy Iterator just once before moving on to Policy Improvement.
+In Value Iteration, we apply the Bellman Policy Operator just once before moving on to Policy Improvement.
 In a 2-dimensional layout, this is what Value Iteration looks like:

 $$\pi_1 = G(\bm{V_0}), \bm{V_0} \rightarrow \bm{B}^{\pi_1}(\bm{V_0}) = \bm{V_1}$$